FAQs

 Are there any local natural dangers to the rhino population?

 The biggest threat to rhinos on a global basis is humans.
-A feasibility study led by a highly experienced curator from the Taronga Conservation Society supported by undergraduates from the the University of Sydney Business School in conjunction with global rhino experts identified no such risks.
+A feasibility study led by a highly experienced curator from the Taronga Conservation Society supported by undergraduates from the University of Sydney Business School in conjunction with global rhino experts identified no such risks.

 What sort of judicial system is in place to protect the rhinos? i.e. if there is a poaching incident, and the perpetrators are caught, what will the consequences be?

 The Australian legislation in regards to animal cruelty has harsh penalties for any type of incident and the Australian courts will prosecute and convict for such crimes.
 Under the Animal Cruelty Act (1979), penalties include both jail time and financial penalties.
-Prosecution against animal related incidents in Australia is of no consequence to international relations with China.

 Are the rhinos black or white?